studying EHS at UC Berkeley

-You may also contact the EHS Program Coordinator at email@example.com.
+You may also contact the EHS Program Coordinator, Norma Firestone, at firstname.lastname@example.org.

 Students in EHS come from a wide variety of backgrounds.
 Competitive applicants will hold a baccalaureate or higher degree, and have generally completed 1 undergraduate course in chemistry and in biology.
 An undergraduate course in mathematics (e.g., calculus, linear algebra or statistics) is also desirable.
 Common undergraduate majors for admitted applicants include any biological or physical science, environmental science, microbiology, nutrition, ecology, public health, engineering, chemistry, biology, molecular biology.
 Applicants with non-science majors are also welcomed, and will be seriously considered.
 Students who do not have undergraduate coursework in chemistry, math or biology at the time of application may take equivalent courses prior to matriculation, or at UC Berkeley in their first year.